xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.3.1 =
+* fixed issue with disappearing internal fields when updating values on Manage Database Fields page
+* fixed text values of 0 not shown in admin record editor
+* fixed warnings on date_updated and date_recorded fields when importing CSV

 = 1.9.3 =
 * fixed issue with display field order when using the fields attribute in the shortcode